esperanca/personal_website/src/posts/weeknotes-38.md

 Justin recommended the book The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter before joining.
 It's a classic that helps people to accelerate their learning in their first months at work.

-There are many obvious things in the book, but I am surprised about how many times I forgot about the basics.
+There are many obvious things in the book, but I am surprised by how many times I forgot about the basics.
 An important reminder in the book is to be mindful of your learning strategies.
 The [risk assessment tool](https://smpsva.starchapter.com/images/The_First_90_Days.pdf) is beneficial.

 ## Perception and Psychological safety